-The Treasurer for the State of Tasmania has issued two Ministerial Notices that have placed various restrictions on the offers that Hydro Tasmania may instruct Basslink to make, in addition to those set out in the NER.
+The Treasurer for the State of Tasmania has issued two Ministerial Notices22 that have placed various restrictions on the offers that Hydro Tasmania may instruct Basslink to make, in addition to those set out in the NER.
 The first Ministerial Notice was issued in July 2005, the second in May 2008.

-The restrictions were implemented due to anti-competitive concerns as a result of Hydro Tasmania's dominant position in Tasmania and its ability, through the BSA, to effectively control flows across Basslink.
-Bidding restrictions and the Ministerial Notices are described in more detail in the consultation paper for this rule change proposal.
+The restrictions were implemented due to anti-competitive concerns as a result of Hydro Tasmania's dominant position in Tasmania and its ability, through the BSA, to effectively control flows across Basslink.23 Bidding restrictions and the Ministerial Notices are also described in the consultation paper for this rule change proposal.24